revathskumar/blog.revathskumar.com/_posts/2014-12-01-html5-custom-validation-messages.md

 });
 ```

 This is just like any other event handle like `click`, `mouseover`, `mouseout` etc. The event object will be passed to the handler.
 From the event object we will get the target element using `e.target`.
-Now the target will have a property names `validity` which is an object of `ValidityState`.
+Now the target will have a property named `validity` which is an object of `ValidityState`.
 The `ValidityState` object will have all the errors types with a boolean value.

 ```js
 [object ValidityState] {